Stephanie McKay: First album: McKay

-In an attempt to introduce McKay to the American market, the label released a five song EP in September 2006 with two new songs from forthcoming album, two older songs from McKay, and a remix by DJ Spinna of "Tell It Like It Is", as well as being featured on US funk musician Amp Fiddler's album release Afro Strut.
+In an attempt to introduce McKay to the American market, the label released a five song EP in September 2006 with two new songs from forthcoming album, two older songs from McKay, and a remix by DJ Spinna of "Tell It Like It Is".
+Additionally, she was featured on US funk musician Amp Fiddler's album release Afro Strut.

-Second Album: Tell It Like It Is
+Second album: Tell It Like It Is

 McKay's second album Tell It Like It Is was later released independently on Pias/Muthas of Invention.
 McKay went on to play at the Glastonbury Festival in 2009, North Sea Jazz Festival, and Spoleto in France.

-Additional Works
+Additional works

-After the death of her mom in 2008 and the birth of her son in 2009, Mckay took a hiatus and concentrated on motherhood instead of touring.
-She continued to release singles with longtime collaborator DJ Katalyst from Australia with the single "Day into Night" and "You can't save me".
+After the death of her mother in 2008 and the birth of her son in 2009, McKay took a hiatus and concentrated on motherhood instead of touring.
+She continued to release singles with longtime collaborator DJ Katalyst from Australia with the single "Day into Night" and "You Can't Save Me."

-In January 2013, she sang with Jimmy Cliff on The Super Bowl 2013 Volkswagen commercial "Get Happy".
+In January 2013, she sang along Jimmy Cliff in Volkswagen's "Get Happy" commercial for the 2013 Super Bowl.

 Collaboration with Jacques Schwarz-Bart

 She is married to jazz tenor saxophonist Jacques Schwarz-Bart.
-The couple have collaborated musically with the album Rise above (Dreyfus) an album released by her husband which contained the single "Feel so free".
-The album's song " Forget regret" has been covered by Roy Hargrove.
-"Friend and lover" a composition McKay and Schwarz-Bart wrote together for jazz guitarist Yosuke Onuma (Sony) Japan was also recorded by EMILY (jazz pianist and singer) and TOKU (trumpeter and singer) for Sony.
+The couple have collaborated musically with the album Rise Above (Dreyfus), an album released by her husband which contained the single "Feel So Free."
+The album's song " Forget Regret" has been covered by Roy Hargrove.
+"Friend and Lover," a composition McKay and Schwarz-Bart wrote together for jazz guitarist Yosuke Onuma (Sony Japan), was also recorded by EMILY (jazz pianist and singer) and TOKU (trumpeter and singer) for Sony.